 “Support the body’s response to stress and fuel the immune system,” “primes the immune system to protect the body against daily stressors and environmental challenges,” “immune defense,” and “daily immune boost” are some common claims advertised on dietary supplement products marketed to support immune health.
 In other words, these claims are about resilience* to help your immune system face challenges to your health.

-Operation Supplement Safety and the Office of Dietary Supplements at the National Institutes of Health teamed up to investigate dietary supplement products for immune health, their ingredients, and the strength of the evidence to support their resilience-type claims.
+Operation Supplement Safety investigated dietary supplement products (through the lens of resilience) for immune health, their ingredients, and the strength of the evidence to support their claims.

 What ingredients are frequently listed on immune supplement product labels?